imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 title: "Do the Right Thing"
 ---

+When I was living in an Ashram in rural Virginia....

 I once knew a wise, old man.
 I knew he was a wise, old man because he embodied certain stereotypes about wise old men.
 First, he was a Gray-Bearded Yogi.
 Before this he was a New York Jew and a practicing